 There is no requirement for officers presenting authorisations to the Magistrates Court to be legally qualified but they do need to be authorised by the Council to represent it in court.
-It is advisable that both the authorising officer and a member of the Legal Team attend the Magistrates to present the application.
+Generally the applicant should be accompanied to Court by the authorising officer and a member of the legal team.